zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ## Configuration properties

-The Caching Service uses the standard `application.yml` structure for configuration.
+The Caching service uses the standard `application.yml` structure for configuration and it is built on top of the Spring enabler, which means that it is dynamically registered to the API Mediation Layer.

-* `apiml.service.routes` only specifies one API route as there is no need for web socket or UI routes.
-* `caching.storage` is reserved for the setup of the proper storage within the Caching Service.
+It appears in the API Catalog under the tile "Zowe Applications".

+**Note:** For more information about how to configure the Caching service in the application.yml, see: [Add API Onboarding Configuration](../extend-apiml/onboard-spring-boot-enabler.md).

+In case VSAM is used, additional configuration parameters must be set.
+See [VSAM](./api-mediation-vsam.md) for more information.